ethereum-optimism/community-hub/src/docs/governance/allocations.md

 ### Unspent allocation for future growth programs

-An allocation of **8.8%** of the OP token supply will be held in reserve for future community growth programs.
+An allocation of **8.8%** of the OP token supply will be held in reserve for future programs, to be determined by the Foundation and/or the governance community as appropriate.

 ## Retroactive Public Goods Funding